Absinthe Spoons and their usage

 An alternative, the Absinthe Grille

-Absinthe spoons are more or less all of the same size, as they have to fit on an Absinthe glass.
+Absinthe spoons are more or less all the same size, as they have to fit on an Absinthe glass.
 One exception is the following spoon.
 It is the smallest Absinthe spoon in the world, it measures only 2 cm :-).

 Smallest Absinthe Spoon in the world